Olive Christian Malvery: Early life

 Malvery was born in Lahore, in the Punjab, in 1871 from parents of European and Indian ancestry.
 Following her parents' separation, she and her brother were raised as Anglican in India by her maternal grandparents.
 Both siblings were well-educated.

 She moved to London in 1900 to train as a professional singer at The Royal College of Music.
 To support herself during this time she gave elocution lessons, wrote fiction for periodicals and gave drawing-room performances about Indian legends.

-Journalistic career
+Career

-In 1904, she was commissioned to write a seven part series of articles for Pearson's Magazine.
+In 1904, she was commissioned to write a seven-part series of articles for Pearson's Magazine, in which she "targeted her middle-class readers with stark undercover exposés of life in the slums of London's East End".
 For this she explored women's work in various trades by disguising herself as a street singer, street peddler, factory girl, shop girl, costermonger, waitress, and barmaid.
-The series 'The Heart of All Things' appeared in the magazine between November 1904 and May 1905, before being published together in her first book 'The Soul Market'.
+The series 'The Heart of All Things' appeared in the magazine between November 1904 and May 1905, before being published together in her first book, The Soul Market.
 The success of this book led to Malvery being in great demand as a public speaker.